CSCfi/csc-env-eff/hands-on/modules/module-exercise-with-aligners.md

 module load bioconda/3
 ```
 Take a look at the message you get.
 Note, that some dependency modules were re-loaded in the background.
 It says that we first need to set the PROJAPPL environment variable.
-To do so, run command (you can check the name/number of your project(s) with command 'csc-workspaces')
+To do so, run command (you can check the name/number of your project(s) with command `csc-workspaces`)
 ```bash
 export PROJAPPL=/projappl/project_XXXXXXX
 ```